the-quick-demonstrator/about-leon-hunter/index.md

     title="Undergraduate Researcher"
     location="National Science Foundation (NSF); Dover, DE."
     description="
-* Developed a system for the prevention of catastrophic medical events using Arduino and eHealth sensor shield.
-Presented research at conferences.
+* The objective of this research was to develop a system that would aid in the prevention of catastrophic medical events through persistent intelligent monitoring and early-warning alerting.
+* Created interactive electronics using Arduino open-source prototyping platform.
+* Coded in C++ to manipulate Arduino microcontroller and eHealth sensor shield.
+* [Presented research](http://www.garyholness.com/LeonHunterERNPoster.pdf) for 2014 Science and Math Investigative Learning Experiences Program (SMILE) Undergraduate Summer Research Symposium.
+* Presented at 2014 ERN (Emerging Researchers National) conference.
 "
 %}